brentsimmons/inessential.com/posts/2020/01/16/immutable_swift_structs.markdown

 Here’s the thing: value types *are* good.
 Even though those structs aren’t being mutated *now*, we could imagine cases where they could be.

 Why not leave it up to the code that has one of these to decide to mutate or not?
-After all, as value types, this makes a copy and doesn’t affect other code.
+After all, as value types, this makes a copy and doesn’t affect other instances.
 Value types are safe, regardless of mutability.

 And yet…